 There is no such thing as labeled data in unsupervised machine learning.
 The training data is unlabeled or unknown.

-This unidentified data is given into the machine learning model, which is then used to train it.
 By forming clusters in the dataset, the model tries to uncover patterns and relationships.
 It’s important to keep in mind that unsupervised learning can’t add labels to clusters.